pratiklamichhane/Boredom/README.md

 ## Project Overview

 This project is a web application that suggests random activities for users who are feeling bored.
-It's a fun and interactive way to discover new hobbies and tasks.
+It's a fun and interactive way to discover new hobbies and tasks

 ## Features